Home Medicinal Chemistry Vitamins Choline

 It is an essential precursor for the synthesis of the neurotransmitter acetylcholine.
 Acetylcholine is an important neurotransmitter needed for the synthesis of the two most abundant phospholipids (phosphatidylcholine and sphingomyelin) in the brain.

-These neurotransmitters may help nerve cells to communicate with each other.
-Therefore, acetylcholine is important for regulating memory and mood.
-Some studies have shown that higher choline intake from foods or from a supplement may benefits learning and understanding during adulthood and childhood age.
+Some studies have shown that higher choline intake from foods or from a supplement may be beneficial for learning and understanding during adulthood and childhood.

 Brain Development During Pregnancy